 Research and Bike Testing

 Mark Vande Kamp is the second Ph.D. among our contributors.
 As a social psychologist with a minor in statistics, he is our go-to guy for data analyses and reviews of test protocols.
 He also is a keen rider who continues to surprise us.
 Whether he trains or not, there aren’t many who can shake him off their wheel, whether uphill or down.
-When he is not plotting a new unpaved route through the Cascade Mountains, Mark works for the Port of Seattle as a senior research and data analyst.
+When he is not plotting a new unpaved route through the Cascade Mountains, Mark works in Seattle as a senior research and data analyst.